Forward selection and post-selection inference in factorial designs: Forward selection in factorial experiments

-In this subsection, we introduce a principled forward screening procedure that not only fully respects the effect hierarchy, sparsity, and heredity principles but also results in an interpretable parsimonious model with statistical guarantees.
-More concretely, the algorithm starts by performing factor screening over lower-order effects, then move forward to select the significant higher-order effects following the heredity principle.
-Algorithm \ref{alg:forward-ms} summarizes the forward screening procedure.
+In this subsection, we introduce a principled forward selection procedure that not only respects the effect hierarchy, sparsity, and heredity principles but also results in an interpretable parsimonious model with statistical guarantees.
+More concretely, the algorithm starts by performing factor selection over lower-order effects, then moves forward to select higher-order effects following the heredity principle.
+Algorithm \ref{alg:forward-ms} summarizes the forward selection procedure.
 In what follows, we illustrate why the proposed procedure in Algorithm \ref{alg:forward-ms} respects the three fundamental principles in factorial experiments.

-First, Algorithm \ref{alg:forward-ms} obeys the hierarchy principle as it performs factor screening in a forward style (coded in the global loop from $d = 1$ to $d = D$, Step \ref{alg:loop} in particular).
+First, Algorithm \ref{alg:forward-ms} obeys the hierarchy principle as it performs factor selection in a forward style (coded in the global loop from $d = 1$ to $d = D \le K$ with prespecified $D$, Step \ref{alg:loop} in particular).
 More concretely, we begin with an empty working model.
-We then select relevant main effects (Steps 4 and 8) and add them into the working model.
-Once the working model is updated, we continue to select relevant higher-order interaction effects in a forward fashion.
-Such a forward screening procedure is again motivated by the hierarchy principle that lower-order effects are more important than higher-order ones.
+We then select main effects (Steps 4 and 8) and add them into the working model.
+Once the working model is updated, we continue to select higher-order interaction effects in a forward style.
+Such a forward selection procedure is again motivated by the hierarchy principle that lower-order effects are more important than higher-order ones.

-Second, Algorithm \ref{alg:forward-ms} operates under the sparsity principle as it removes potentially unimportant effects using marginal t-tests with the Bonferroni correction (Step \ref{alg:BC-3}).
-This step induces a sparse working model and helps us to identify essential factorial effects.
-The sparsity-inducing step can incorporate many popular selection frameworks, such as marginal t-tests, Lasso \citep{tibshirani1996regression}, sure independence screening \citep{fan2008sure}, etc. For simplicity, we present Algorithm \ref{alg:forward-ms} with marginal t-tests and relegate more general discussions to Section \ref{sec:general-consistency} of the supplementary material.
+Second, Algorithm \ref{alg:forward-ms} operates under the sparsity principle as it removes potentially unimportant effects using marginal $t$-tests with the Bonferroni correction (see Step \ref{alg:BC-3}).
+This step induces a sparse working model and helps us to identify important factorial effects.
+The sparsity-inducing step can incorporate many popular selection frameworks, such as marginal $t$-tests, Lasso \citep{tibshirani1996regression}, sure independence selection \citep{fan2008sure}, etc. For simplicity, we present Algorithm \ref{alg:forward-ms} with marginal $t$-tests and relegate general discussions to Section \ref{sec:general-consistency} of the supplementary material.